 The Wisconsin Hero Bike is by far the most well-known item left at The Wall.
-It was a special tribute left by Vietnam veterans and the state of Wisconsin to honor the then 37 POW*MIA service members unaccounted for from their state, who served in the Vietnam War.
+The motorcycle was a special tribute left by Vietnam veterans and the state of Wisconsin to honor the 37 Wisconsin service members who were unaccounted for at the time of its production.

-In the early morning hours of May 25th, 1995, a group of Wisconsin bikers joined together to ride their motorcycles into Washington, D.C. as part of the annual event, “Rolling Thunder” Also referred to as a “Run to The Wall,” it called for veterans and military supporters make their way to the nation’s capital on Memorial Day Weekend in support of those unaccounted for and those who never returned.
+In the early morning hours of May 25th, 1995, a group of Wisconsin bikers joined together to ride their motorcycles into Washington, D.C. as part of the annual event “Rolling Thunder.”
+Also referred to as a “Run to The Wall,” veterans and military supporters make their way to the nation’s capital ahead of Memorial Day Weekend to bring awareness to those who are still missing and unaccounted for.

 After a three-day trip, the Wisconsin bikers, also known as the “Committee,” arrived at The Wall.
 From the trailer that accompanied them, they unloaded a motorcycle that veterans and supporters from the state of Wisconsin had helped put together.